CMihai99/fyndro/Documentation/maintainer/RebasingAndMerging.md

 each topic is usually developed independently of the others.
 So naturally, at least one merge will be required before any given branch finds its way into an upstream repository.

-Branch maintainers find themselves having to do two types of merges: from lower-level branch trees and from others, either sibling trees or the mainline.

 ### Merging from lower-level trees